Vonage/vonage-python-sdk/README.md

 ## Contributing

 We :heart: contributions!
-But if you plan to work on something big or controversial, please [contact us](mailto:devrel@vonage.com) first!
+But if you plan to work on something big or controversial, please contact us by raising an issue first!

 We recommend working on `vonage-python-sdk` with a [virtualenv][virtualenv].
 The following command will install all the Python dependencies you need to run the tests: